Sampo: In the Kalevala

-According to the archaeologist Elena Kuz'mina the Sampo mill myth originates from the Indo-European skambhá (support, pillar, column), and was borrowed into Finno-Ugric.
-In the Atharvaveda the 'skambhá' is a creature that supports the universe, analogous to the World Tree - the Sampo has been claimed to be the Finnish equivalent of the world tree.

 Similar devices

-In the Aarne–Thompson classification systems of Folk-Tales, tale type 565 refers to a magic mill that continuously produces food or salt.
+In the Aarne–Thompson classification systems of folktales, tale type 565 refers to a magic mill that continuously produces food or salt.
 Examples include Why the Sea is Salt (Norway, based on the poem Grottasöngr), Sweet porridge (Germanic), and The Water Mother (Chinese).
 Such devices have been included into modern tales such as Strega Nona (1975, children's book).
 Variants on the theme with a cautionary tale and pupil-master relationship include The Master and his Pupil (English), and Goethe's 1797 poem The Sorcerer's Apprentice.

-The Cornucopia of Greek mythology also produces endless goods, and some versions of the Grail myth emphasize how the Grail creates food and goods.
+The cornucopia of Greek mythology also produces endless goods, and some versions of the Grail myth emphasize how the Grail creates food and goods.

-Japanese folktale Shiofuki usu speaks of a grindstone that could be used to create anything.
-Like Sampo, it too was lost to the sea, endlessly grinding salt.
+The Japanese folktale Shiofuki usu speaks of a grindstone that could be used to create anything.
+Like the Sampo, it too was lost to the sea, endlessly grinding salt.

-The Mahabharatha speaks about the Akshaya Patra, a vessel or bowl capable of creating food.
-It stopped providing at the end of the day when the lady of the house had her last meal.
-Similarly in Irish myth the Cauldron of the Dagda (coire ansic or "un-dry cauldron") was a magical vessel that satisfied any number of people.
+The Sanskrit epic the Mahabharatha tells of the Akshaya Patra, a vessel or bowl capable of creating food that stops at the end of the day when the lady of the house has had her last meal.
+Similarly, in the Irish myth of the Cauldron of the Dagda (coire ansic or "un-dry cauldron") is a magical vessel that satisfies any number of people.